Receiving large attachments in an email

-Upon receiving a new email (in-bound or out-bound), Xeams inspects its message size.
-This message is forwarded to SynaMan if the
+- Upon receiving a new email (inbound or outbound), Xeams inspects its message size.
+If the message size is larger than the configured threshold,

 allowing the recipient to download the originally attached files using their web browser.

-One important information to keep in mind is that the communication between Xeams and SynaMan is done over HTTP(S), not SMTP.
+An important information to keep in mind is the communication between Xeams and SynaMan is done over HTTP(S), not SMTP.
 Therefore,

 no email headers will be added by SynaMan.
 Additionally, the only TCP/IP port you will need to open through firewall is the